Office of the Ombudsman

 What is an ombudsman?
 How can the ombudsman help me?

-The ombudsman assists students in several capacities, including helping students navigate the campus conduct system, assisting students who are experiencing difficulties using administrative offices, and helping students negotiate the complicated world of higher education finance.
+The ombudsman assists students in several capacities, including helping students navigate the campus community standards disciplinary system, assisting students who are experiencing difficulties using administrative offices, and helping students negotiate the complicated world of higher education finance.

 The ombudsman can: